 Harvard University Restricted Scholarships

-Harvard University Restricted Scholarships are administered by the Committee on General Scholarships.
-Most of these are based on need and also have award preferences related to field of study, ethnic/cultural background, geographic region, or high school or college attended.
+Harvard University Restricted Scholarships are administered by the Harvard Committee on General Scholarships.
+Most of these are based on need and also have award preferences related to field of study, ethnic/cultural background, geographic region, or high school/undergraduate college relationship.
 Available scholarships are listed on the HGSE Financial Aid Application.
 Awards from these funds are determined through a University-wide competition with incoming and current students from other Harvard schools.
 The scholarships are generally less than $5,000.
-For more information on Restricted Scholarships, please see the website for the Committee on General Scholarships.
+For more information on Restricted Scholarships, please see the Harvard Committeeon General Scholarships website.